jacobeisenstein/gt-css-class/schedule.md

 - **Reading**: [Computational social science](http://gking.harvard.edu/files/LazPenAda09.pdf) by Lazer et al; [Six provocations for Big Data](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1926431) by boyd and Crawford, 2011.

+Also see:

+- The view from the other side: [perspectives on computational sociology](http://orgtheory.wordpress.com/2015/01/02/building-computational-sociology-from-the-academic-side/#comments) from Fabio Rojas.
+Good comments, too.

 ## 1/7: Counting random events ##

 We will cover basic probability and statistics, including random events, probability mass functions, cumulative distribution functions, and hypothesis testing.